ZadorLaboratory/mapseq-processing/etc/user_report_inj_template2.md

 Raw real barcode UMI counts from filtered VBC table.

 Only includes barcodes where:
-If the experiment has injection samples, then those areas must have a minimum of  \> {{conf['vbctable']['inj_min_umi']}} molecules (UMIs).
 At least one target area had \> {{conf['vbctable']['target_min_umi']}} molecules (UMIs)

-If the experiment had injection samples, then the matrix contains only barcodes present in both injection and target areas.
-If there
 Rows represent barcodes and columns represent areas.

 \<brain\>.sbcm.tsv	spike-in barcode matrix.